User Delegation

 How Delegation Works

-Delegation creates a formal relationship between two users within the same company:
+Delegation creates a formal relationship between users within a company:

 Key terminology: